uoeIDS/IDS_website/content/assessments/project.en_DRAFT.md

 Proposal discussion will take place during the workshop in week 6 (27 October).
 It is important to NOT miss that workshop for the health of your final group project.
 {{% /notice %}}

+-->

 #### Presentation

 You will need to prepare a slide deck using the template in the repo.
-As for the proposal there isn't a limit to how many slides you can use, just a time limit (5 minutes total).
+There isn't a limit to how many slides you can use, however there is a time limit (5 minutes total).
 Each team member should get a chance to speak during the presentation.
 Your presentation should not just be an account of everything you tried ("then we did this, then we did this, etc."), instead it **should convey what choices you made, and why, and what you found**.

 {{% notice tip %}}
 Before you finalize your presentation, make sure your chunks are turned off with `echo = FALSE`.